(Last Updated On: 24th July 2021)

-Geddes was a thinker, a big ideas guy, and putting his money (and reputation) where his mouth was, by the end of the 1800’s he had single handedly rescued Edinburgh’s Old Town from the forgotten slums they had become.
+Geddes was a thinker, a big ideas guy, and putting his money, and reputation, where his mouth was, by the end of the 1800’s he had single-handedly resurrected Edinburgh’s Old Town from slumdom.
 As far as town planning went, Geddes wasn’t a fan of the idea that if something wasn’t working you just demolish it and start again.
-He believed you had to observe a problem before you came up with a solution, study it for a while; diagnosis before treatment.
-Today this kind of civil survey is common practise in architecture, but back then it was almost radical.
+He believed you had to observe a problem before you came up with a solution, study it for a while, perform a ‘diagnosis before treatment’.
+Today this kind of civil survey is common practise in architecture, but back then it was radical.
 Couple that with his ideas that biology and sociology are interconnected, that if animals thrive in environments which suit them best, then the same should apply to humans, and you get the basis of his Ramsay Gardens experiment.

-In 1886, aged 32, Geddes bought a group of James Court tenement flats in Old Town, moved there with his new wife, Anna Morton, and eventually named them Ramsay Gardens.
+Geddes believed that people needed light and air and green spaces to flourish in a city and he wanted to put his ideas into practise to prove his point.
+So in 1886, aged 32, Geddes bought a group of James Court tenement flats in Old Town, moved there with his new wife, Anna Morton, and eventually named them Ramsay Gardens.
 Hmmm, honeymoon in the slums, dear?
-Geddes believed that people needed light and air and green spaces to flourish in a city and he wanted to put his ideas into practise to prove his point.

 To really get an idea of how crazy this move must have seemed back then, we need to imagine for a minute what Edinburgh, and especially the Old Town, was like in 1886.
 Just to the north of the Royal Mile lay the splendour of New Town, all wide streets, Georgian mansions and grid-like neatness.
 New Town had been helping Edinburgh become a desirable city for the very wealthy since it was completed in the 1830’s.
 Old Town on the other hand was thoroughly neglected.
 Edinburgh had become a city where the divide between rich and poor was there for all to see, helped along by the literal divide between the old and new towns, physically separated by the North bridge and Princes Street Gardens.